jsal13/jsal13/README.md

 <p align="center"><i>Hangin' out.</i></p>

-I'm a Data Scientist / Software Engineer in Chicago.
+I'm a Machine Learning Engineer in Chicago.

 #### :sleeping_bed: What kind'a stuff do I like to work with?